MaNemoj01/inspire-me/README.md

 *Daily dose of inspiration quotes provided by [ZenQuotes API](https://zenquotes.io/) and images by [Unsplash](https://unsplash.com/).*

-> The best revenge is to be unlike him who performed the injury.
+> Each day your life grows a day shorter.
+Make every move count.
-> -- Marcus Aurelius
+> -- Ming-Dao Deng